Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Some glaze would be absorbed by the Pottery and will cover the insides.
 If any excess glaze remains, flick it off using your hands.
 Rotate your wrists instead of the Pottery itself.

 You can also use a sponge to wipe it.
-If there is a little irregularity and the bisque ware is a vase or has a small opening that wouldn’t be noticed, leave it be.
+If there is a small irregularity and the bisque ware is a vase or has a small opening, leave it be.
 Going on an abstract route, you can let the little mistakes slide and consider them a decorative effect.

 Now that you’re done with the interior, start pouring the glaze on the outside surface.